idvorkin/idvorkin.github.io/_d/time-off-2022-12.md

 ---
 layout: post
 title: Time off X-mas 2022
+imagefeaturelocal: raccoon-vaccation.png
 ---

 It's X-mas 2022, quite the fall excitement edition! and 've got 1 and change weeks off in an attempt to maximize my personal development and satisfaction during my time off, by staying balanced, and minimizing my vegetation I'm going to pre-write what I want to get done, and adjust it as I go.

 This is a combination of [time off](/time-off), and all the stuff for [happiness](/happy), which I guess gets tangled up with half of my evergreen notes.

 Humoursly, I can just copy much of my todo from last year as it's pretty simmilar!

-## My top priorities:
+## My top priorities

 ### Health and Habits